Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ## Long-running operation (LRO) customization

- APIs that can take longer to complete are often represented as long-running operations. azure-core provides a LROPoller (and AsyncLROPoller) protocols that give a user access to the long-running operation and exposes methods to interact with it such as wait until it reaches a terminal state, register disinterest, or provide a callback to do work on the final result when it is ready.
-Sometimes you may need to customize an LRO to achieve the desired scenario for the service.
+ API operations that can take longer to complete are often represented as long-running operations (LRO). azure-core provides LROPoller (and AsyncLROPoller) protocols that give users access to the LRO and expose methods to interact with them such as waiting until the operation reaches a terminal state, checking its status, or providing a callback to do work on the final result when it is ready.
+If the LRO follows the guidelines, it's likely that the generated client library code should _just work_.
+ In cases where the LRO diverges from the guidelines, you may need to customize your code to achieve the desired scenario.

  There are 3 options to customize the logic for our LROs.